ThePhantom2307/InstaPhantom/README.md

 4) You can find all the files that will be downloaded at the output directory

 # Commands
-login: login to your account
+1) login: login to your account
-target: set a target
+2) target: set a target
-profile: download profile picture of the target and some other usefull things
+3) profile: download profile picture of the target and some other usefull things
-bio: discplay the biography of the target
+4) bio: discplay the biography of the target
-followers: get (and display) the followers of the target
+5) followers: get (and display) the followers of the target
-followees: get (and display) the followees of the target
+6) followees: get (and display) the followees of the target
+7) exit: exit from the script